intel/nauta/docs/user-guide/actions/getting_started.md

 ### Submitting an Experiment

 **Note 1**: The included example scripts do not require an external data source.
-They download the MNIST dataset and save it locally.
+Scripts automatically download the MNIST dataset.
 Templates referenced here have set CPU and Memory requirements.

-**Note 2**: Please refer to template packs documentation for more info about changing those if you want to.
+**Note 2**: Please refer to template packs documentation for more info about changing those requirements if you want to.

 **Note 3**: For more info about experiment submit command please refer to [experiment Command](experiment.md).

 This example will show how to submit a mnist experiment and write the TensorBoard data to a folder in your NAUTA output folder.
-Enter the following command:
+Enter the following command to run this example:

+`$ nctl experiment submit -t tf-training-tfjob examples/mnist_single_node.py --name single`

 **Syntax**:
 Following is the basic syntax for experiment submit command:

 `nctl experiment submit [options] SCRIPT_LOCATION [-- script_parameters]`

-Enter the following command to run this example:

-`$ nctl experiment submit -t tf-training-tfjob examples/mnist_single_node.py --name single`

 **Where**:
 * `-t`,  TEXT: Name of a template that will be used by Nauta to create a description of a job to be submitted.
 By default, this is a single-node tensorflow training.
 The template is chosen.
 The list of available templates can be obtained by issuing the `nctl experiment template_list` command.
-* `-- SCRIPT_LOCATION`: The path and name of the Python script use to perform this experiment.
+* `SCRIPT_LOCATION`: The path and name of the Python script use to perform this experiment.

 **Note**: In order to run TensorBoard, TensorBoard data must be written to a folder in the directory `/mnt/output/experiment`.
 This example script takes care of this requirement, but your scripts will need to do this well.